Renewing or Closing Your Study: Continuing Review and Annual Renewal

 Faculty responsibilities on student research projects

-Faculty listed as Responsible Faculty on any student research project need to know that they are responsible for notifying the Compliance Office of the completion of a research project or upon the graduation of the student.
+Faculty listed as Faculty Advisors on any student research project need to know that they are responsible for notifying the Compliance Office of the completion of a research project or upon the graduation of the student.

 How will I know when it’s time to renew my project?